 Q: I attended St. Basil’s as a student, but live away now.
 Can I come back St. Basil’s to be married?

 A: As each case is different, it is best to call the office.
 If possible, it is always good when former students come back to celebrate their life with us.

 Q: What does the marriage preparation process look like?

 A: Each couple has a different set of needs so your preparation will be tailored to you.
-However, basic requirements include two initial meetings with the priest; a formal preparation session (a few options will be discussed in your initial meeting); two (or more) follow up meetings with the priest; and finally, a meeting with a wedding coordinator.
+However, basic requirements include one to two meetings with the priest; a formal marriage preparation program (a few options will be discussed in your initial meeting); a meeting to plan the music for your wedding; and finally, a meeting with a parish wedding coordinator.

 Q: What if I am divorced, or already married outside the church, but now want to be married in the Church?

 A: We are happy to help.
 The best thing to do is schedule an appointment with the priest as every case is different.